 The independent review process provides an objective evaluation to the individuals responsible for making award decisions.
 The highest ranked applications receive consideration for award within available funding ranges.
-In addition to the ranking based on merit criteria, HRSA approving officials may also apply other factors in award selection, (e.g., geographical distribution), if specified below in this NOFO.
 HRSA may also consider assessment of risk and the other pre-award activities described in Section 3 below.

-Please see Section 5.3 of HRSA's SF-424 Application Guide for more details.
+See Section 5.3 of HRSA's SF-424 Application Guide for more details.